 A visit to Cape Cod National Seashore isn't complete until you've visited the historic Highland Light in North Truro.
 The 69-step climb up a narrow staircase rewards visitors with spectacular views of Cape Cod and beyond.
 On a clear day views extend more than 20 miles across the Atlantic Ocean and bay of Cape Cod.
 To ensure the safety of all visitors, the minimum height requirement to climb the lighthouse is 48".
-From April 17 through April 23, tours are offered 10 am to 5:30 pm.
-From April 24 through May 26, tours are offered weekdays noon to 4 pm and weekends 10 am to 5:30 pm.
+Operated by Eastern National. $6 for adults, $5 for students and seniors.
+Must be 48" tall to climb lighthouse.

 The Fish Market is a fun, interactive area where children and families learn firsthand about aquaculture, seafood, marine life and the fishing industry on Cape Cod.
 The permanent exhibit includes a fishing trawler with tide pool, lobster trap, herring run and much more!